 - making good demolished finishes inside the home;

-All said and done, you’re looking at a few days of disruptive work, and a bill that’s likely north of £3,000.
-Here’s HEATABLE’s estimate of your regular-to-combi swapping costs.
+All said and done, you’re looking at a few days of disruptive work and a total new boiler cost that’s likely north of £3,000.

 While the costs may seem steep, and the work too involved, the swap may still be advantageous if you just don’t need a regular or systems boiler; for instance, if you live alone or in a tiny household.

 Absolutely, these machines are not yet obsolete.
-Many older homes are still equipped with water tanks, and lots of folks still buy these units for the reasons we’ve discussed above.
+Many older homes are still have water tanks, and lots of folks still buy these units for the reasons we’ve discussed above.